-We want to ensure that companies from which we purchase products and services are operating in an ethical and responsible manner.
+However, we want to ensure that companies from which we purchase products and services are operating in an ethical and responsible manner.
 We have put in place a responsible sourcing policy that communicates our expectations in these areas and are assessing their performance through a variety of engagements.

 In pursuit of our responsible sourcing goals, we have used the CIPS’ (Chartered Institute of Procurement Supply) document on Ethical and Sustainable Procurement as a guide as well as the Government’s “Modern Slavery: A Briefing for The Hospitality Industry (Hotels, Restaurants)”

 We have ascertained that the main risks we have in our supply chain are:

 Our policies on slavery and human trafficking

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or in any part of our business.
 Our anti-slavery policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking are not taking place anywhere in our supply chains.

 We have a zero approach to slavery and human trafficking.
 Our Procurement Policy is owned by the Head of Procurement, fully supported and endorsed by the Managing Director, the Group Compliance Director and the Group HR Director.
 Our policy states that we only work with suppliers that comply with laws and regulations that apply to the jurisdiction in which they operate.
 As part of our monitoring, a risk assessment questionnaire is completed by all new contracted group suppliers and partners based on a category risk assessment.

 We have an ongoing process to review currently contracted suppliers from the identified areas of risk to ascertain their policies and processes on:

 Direct suppliers in the identified areas of risk are also being required to sign our Supplier Code of Conduct.